 Frequently Asked Questions

-We offer a variety of support groups, educational lectures, educational programs for teens and the workplace, and classes and workshops that support healthy living.
+We offer a variety of programs including; support groups, educational programs for teens, workplace navigation, summer camp for kids, lecture and round table series, and classes that support healthy living.

-Yes, we have a Family Cancer Support Program that includes support groups for parents and kids, family activities, summer day-camps for kids touched by cancer, writing contests for middle and high school students, and a cancer education program for teens that takes place in high schools throughout the Puget Sound Region.
+Yes, we have a Family Cancer Support Program that includes support groups for parents and kids, summer day-camp for kids touched by cancer, a writing contest for middle and high school students, and our Family Social Worker is available to provide brief emotional counseling and resource referral for families.

 Yes, we are no longer able to use our old name, Gilda’s Club Seattle.
 However, our Executive Director, Board of Directors, staff and volunteers have remained the same.
 We will continue to offer our free programs for anyone in our community who has been touched by cancer — only our name has changed.
 Click here to read more about our name change.

 All donations to Cancer Pathways support local programming.
 We do not have a national organization that we send money to or that dictates what programs we offer.
-Currently, our local community includes the Puget Sound region, with some programming (Cancer Education for Teens, Teen Writing Contest) expanding into other parts of the states of Washington and Alaska.
+Currently, our local community includes the Puget Sound region, with some programming (Cancer Happens®, Cancer Unwrapped® Teen Writing Contest) expanding into other parts of the country.
 We have plans to expand further both inside and outside of Washington State.